Cleaning Guides

 Spending an afternoon cleaning the stains off the toilet bowl is not something anyone would like, but it’s necessary.
 Whether you are dealing with rust spots or hard water build-up time will only make the staining worse, creating more work and troubles for you.

 Starting with easier and more eco-friendly solutions is a good approach.
-If there is milder staining on your toilet bowl, you can try and remove them with some homemade natural remedies.
+If there is milder staining on your toilet bowl, you can try and remove it with some homemade natural remedies.

 White vinegar and borax/baking soda